milestonesys/mipsdk-samples-protocol/WebRTC_JavaScript/README.md

 #### Remedy

 Try temporarily enabling 32-Bit Applications in the IIS application pool `VideoOS ApiGateway AppPool`.
 If WebRTC is the cause of the crash, enabling 32-Bit Applications may provide you with more detailed error information.

+### No video shown

+#### Symptoms

+- A connection is established, but no video is shown.

+#### Cause

+The video stream is not H.264.
+The API Gateway supports only H.264.

+#### Remedy

+Change the camera's codec to H.264 or use a camera that supports H.264.

+#### Cause

+The requested playback time is more than 24 days before the start of the recorded video.
+This causes an integer wraparound in the WebRTC code.

+#### Remedy

+Use a playback time closer than 24 days to the start of recorded video.

 ## The sample demonstrates